 The credit rating agency, which says it historically has captured innovation indirectly during its rating process, explained that it intends to remain “agnostic” rather than be prescriptive about how insurers innovate.
 The agency will systematically assess factors contributing to innovation as well as measurable outcomes to determine how advanced insurers are on a five-level scale.5

-While the other rating agencies we interviewed aren’t currently considering an approach similar to Best’s, they all emphasized that innovation already ranks very high in their overall assessment criteria.
+While the other rating agencies we interviewed aren’t currently considering an approach similar to Best’s, they all emphasised that innovation already ranks very high in their overall assessment criteria.
 Insurance innovation will also continue to grow in importance as the industry evolves due to technology disruption.

 To get started, insurers should consider the following steps: